OCA/timesheet/sale_timesheet_line_exclude/readme/USAGE.rst

   # Go to *Project > All Tasks*, ans open a specific Task form
   # On the Task form, *Timesheets* tab, check *Non-billable* for specific timesheet entries

+To have access to this *Non-billable* field, the user must be added to the *Exclude timesheets from sale order* security group.